NeoGeographyToolkit/StereoPipeline/docs/tools/dem_mosaic.rst

     boundary.

 --dem-blur-sigma <integer (default: 0)>
-    Blur the final DEM using a Gaussian with this value of sigma.
+    Blur the DEM using a Gaussian with this value of sigma.
     Default: No blur.

 --extra-crop-length <number-of-pixels (default: 200)>